TusharDhage/meanStack/Lab Test-7.md

 ```

-## Create three check boxes showing book name and price.
+## Create three check boxes showing book name and price.Create a text box.As per selection of check box ,text box should show total of      selected price.
-   Create a text box.
-   As per selection of check box ,
-   text box should show total of selected price.

 ```
 <!DOCTYPE html>